64/cpp-faq/content/faq/pass-arrays-across-functions.md

 int myfunc3 (int arr[50]) {/* some body*/}
 ```

 In all the above declarations, when a call to any of the functions is made with an array as argument, only a pointer to its first arguement is passed.
 This may also have been clear to you after reading the decay faq page but it was worth mentioning here.
+Another thing to be noted here is that no size information is
+actually passed to the function even though speicifed in example 3.

-The standard (C11) enforces all compilers to treat "array of type" to be adjusted to "qualified pointer to type".
+The standard enforces all compilers to treat "array of type" to be adjusted to "qualified pointer to type".

 [Standard Citation](http://port70.net/~nsz/c/c11/n1570.html/full#6.7.6.3p7)